NEONScience/NEON-Data-Skills/tutorials/hyperspectral/RasterStack-RGB-Images-in-R-Using-HSI.md

 After completing this activity, you will be able to:

-* Extract a "slice" of data from a hyperspectral data cube.
+* Extract a "slice" of data from a hyperspectral data cube. </li>
 * Create a rasterstack in R which can then be used to create RGB images from bands in a hyperspectral data cube.</li>
 * Plot data spatially on a map.</li>
-* Create basic vegetation indices like NDVI using raster  based calculations in R.
+* Create basic vegetation indices like NDVI using raster-based calculations in R.

 ## Things You’ll Need To Complete This Tutorial
 To complete this tutorial you will need the most current version of R and,